educates/labs-installation-guides/workshops/lab-lookup-consumption/workshop/content/08-end-user-identifier.md

 service itself.
 This will also allow the restriction to be enforced at the level of a tenant, meaning that the cap would apply across training portals on the same or different clusters.

+Such restrictions on the number of concurrent sessions doesn't require anything to be done differently by a custom front end web portal and is purely a mechanism that can be employed by those running and managing the workshops in Educates to limit the amount of resources a single user can consume.